Check Out What Whales Are Doing With COIN

 Turn $1000 into $1270 in just 20 days?

 20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
 Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * An analyst from Needham downgraded its action to Buy with a price target of $330. * Consistent in their evaluation, an analyst from Mizuho keeps a Neutral rating on Coinbase Global with a target price of $217. * An analyst from JMP Securities has decided to maintain their Market Outperform rating on Coinbase Global, which currently sits at a price target of $475. * In a cautious move, an analyst from HC Wainwright & Co. downgraded its rating to Buy, setting a price target of $350. * Maintaining their stance, an analyst from Keefe, Bruyette & Woods continues to hold a Market Perform rating for Coinbase Global, targeting a price of $305.
+Click here for access. * In a cautious move, an analyst from HC Wainwright & Co. downgraded its rating to Buy, setting a price target of $350. * An analyst from Mizuho has decided to maintain their Neutral rating on Coinbase Global, which currently sits at a price target of $217. * An analyst from HC Wainwright & Co. has decided to maintain their Buy rating on Coinbase Global, which currently sits at a price target of $350. * In a cautious move, an analyst from Needham downgraded its rating to Buy, setting a price target of $330. * Consistent in their evaluation, an analyst from Barclays keeps a Equal-Weight rating on Coinbase Global with a target price of $328.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Coinbase Global with Benzinga Pro for real-time alerts.
+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Coinbase Global options trades with real-time alerts from Benzinga Pro.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.